-Note: The process of reviewing new submissions to the site is currently on hold; in the meantime, here is the essay that launched this collection.
+Note: With any luck, I’ll have some new essays to share soon.
+In the meantime, here is the piece that launched this collection.

 By Kate Gace Walton